Keratoconus Dallas Fort Worth

 Who is susceptible to keratoconus?

 It has been estimated to occur in 1/2,000 (USA data, AJO, 1986) persons in the general population but this number varies.
-As previously noted, this disease usually shows up in young people at puberty or in their later teen years.
+As previously noted, this disease usually manifests at puberty or during adolescence.
 It is found in all parts of the United States and the rest of the world, with no known significant geographic, cultural or social pattern.

 Signs and Symptoms

-The first indication of keratoconus to the patient is a blurring and distortion of vision that, in the early stages, can be corrected with glasses.
-Often times the spectacles require frequent changes (as the disease progresses).
+The first indication of keratoconus to the patient is a blurring and distortion of vision that, in its early stages, can be corrected with glasses.
+Due to disease progression, the spectacle prescription often requires frequent updates or changes.
 Occasionally, it is rapidly progressive.
 In the advanced stage, the patient may experience a sudden clouding of vision in one eye that clears over a period of weeks or months.
 This is called "acute hydrops" and is due to the sudden infusion of fluid into the stretched cornea.
-In advanced cases, superficial scars form at the apex of the corneal bulge resulting in more vision impairment.
+In advanced cases, superficial scars form at the apex of the corneal bulge and impair vision.

 How is Keratoconus Treated?

-Our practice can also offer Corneal Collagen Crosslinking (CXL) as an alternative treatment for patients with mild to moderate, progressive keratoconus.
-This is a transepithelial (epithelium-on) method for strengthening the corneal collagen and preventing further progression of the disease.
+Corneal Collagen Crosslinking (CXL) is an important treatment for patients with progressive keratoconus. as an alternative treatment for patients with mild to moderate, progressive keratoconus.
+This is a method for strengthening the corneal collagen and preventing further progression of the disease.
+A more detailed discussion of crosslinking is discussed later in this informational handout.